Optimization on Weak Riemannian Manifolds: The Riemannian Gradient Descent Method

-We emphasize that this expression is only well-defined for immersions, since the signed curvature $k_c$ requires a non-vanishing derivative of $c$ and is undefined for points where $\dot{c} = 0$.
+where $N_c (z)= (-y_z (z),x_z(z))^\top$ denotes the normal vector to the curve $c(z)=(x(z),y(z))$ and $k_c$ its signed curvature.
+The computation is essentially the same as in Example \ref{example: Riemannian Gradient on Imm} below, where the factor $\lVert\dot{c}\rVert$ has to be included i the gradient.
+We emphasize that this expression is only well-defined for immersions, since the signed curvature $k_c$ requires a nonvanishing derivative of $c$ and is undefined for points where $\dot{c} = 0$.
 In particular, for curves that leave the space of Immersions, the curvature-based Riemannian gradient no longer exists in a classical sense.

 We define a sequence $(c_k)_{k\in \mathbb{N}} \subset \text{Imm}(\SSS^1,\R^2)$ by

 Observe that for $c =r\cdot\text{id}_{\SSS^1}$ for some $r\neq 0$, the Riemannian gradient of $\mathcal{L}$ at $c \in \text{Imm}(\SSS^1,\R^2)$ is given by